leesheppard/installfest_guides/source/guides/installfest_3/finishing_a_basic_blog.md

   end
 ```

-What this means is that your app will respond to regular HTML requests in the same way as before (by redirecting to the url of the post), but will render a view when receiving a JS request.
+What this means is that your app will respond to regular HTML requests in the same way as before (by redirecting to the url of the post) but will render a view when receiving a JS request.
 This view doesn't exist yet so you'll need to create it now.
 Create a new file `app/views/comments/create.js.erb`.
 This is a JS file that will be returned to the browser and executed.
 We want it to do 2 things: Insert the comment html into the document, and clear the comment form.
 Your `create.js.erb` file should look like:

 ```js
 $('#comments').append('<%= escape_javascript(render :partial => @comment) %>');